-The Board has considered whether it would be in the best interests of the Company and its shareholders to disclose the precise targets agreed for the performance measures in 2016.
+The Board has considered whether it would be in the best interests of the Company and its shareholders to disclose the precise targets agreed for the performance measures in 2017.
+An additional consideration is that most of our competitors are based in the U.S. where market practice is not to disclose precise annual bonus targets for biotechnology companies at the pre-commercialization stage.
 As the specific objectives for a single year are based on the Group's long-term strategies, the Board has concluded that disclosing such targets would necessarily involve divulging competitively sensitive information that we believe would be detrimental to our commercial performance going forward and, therefore, we are providing the categories of objectives, rather than the precise targets.